 The person who is the subject of the proposed resolution for expulsion shall be given an opportunity to be heard at the general meeting before the special resolution is put to a vote.

-All Members are in good standing except a member who has failed to pay his current annual membership fee or any other subscription or debt due and owing by him to the society.
-He is not in good standing as long as the debt remains unpaid.
+All Members are in good standing except a member who has failed to pay their current annual membership fee or any other subscription or debt due and owing by them to the society.
+They are not in good standing as long as the debt remains unpaid.

 Meetings of Members